Scaling Behavior of Public Procurement Activity: Introduction

 \section{Introduction}

-Public procurement contracts are an essential public sector instrument for policy-makers to effectively push-forward inclusive socio-economic \cite{PublicSecProd} and innovation \cite{edler2007public, uyarra2010understanding, aschhoff2009innovation} policies.
-Among OECD countries, public procurement weights, on average, $29\%$ of all governmental expenditures \cite{PublicSecProd} ($14\%$\cite{UCPPStudy2016} among EU countries) and $12\%$ of the GDP.
-Given its past and current importance, the European Commission has established a common framework for public procurement aimed at ensuring \textit{equal treatment and transparency, reduce fraud and corruption and remove legal administrative barriers to participation in cross-border tenders} \cite{PPGuide}.
-In that sense, data on public procurement contracts should also constitute the basis for analytical frameworks that effectively evaluate the effectiveness and impact of public sector activities at different scales and dimensions.
-However, few studies have explored adequate methodologies that account for non-linearities in spending dynamics or examined the information inference potential in public procurement data \cite{kristoufek2012exponential}.
-That is, what can public procurement activities inform us about institutions?
+Public procurement contracts -- defined by the OECD as the purchase by governments and state-owned enterprises of goods and services \cite{sOECD2013} -- are an essential public sector instrument allowing policymakers to effectively push-forward inclusive socio-economic standards \cite{PublicSecProd}, promote innovation and economic growth \cite{edler2007public, uyarra2010understanding, aschhoff2009innovation} policies.
+Among OECD countries, public procurement weighs, on average, $29\%$ of all governmental expenditures \cite{PublicSecProd} ($14\%$ among EU countries \cite{UCPPStudy2016}) and $12\%$ of global OECD countries GDP.
+Moreover, given the relevance for economic activity of public procurement mechanisms, the European Commission has established a common framework for public procurement aimed at ensuring \textit{equal treatment and transparency, reduce fraud and corruption and remove legal administrative barriers to participation in cross-border tenders} \cite{PPGuide}.
+Not only that, but data on public procurement contracts should also constitute the basis for analytical frameworks that effectively evaluate the effectiveness and impact of public sector activities at different scales and dimensions comparatively.
+However, few studies have explored adequate methodologies that account for non-linearities in spending dynamics or examined the inference potential in public procurement data \cite{kristoufek2012exponential,wachs2020corruption, walker2009sustainable}.

-Here, we use methods from Urban Scaling Laws (USL) literature, rooted in statistical physics and complexity sciences, to provide a characterization of public procurement activity among Portuguese municipalities.
-USL \cite{bettencourt2010urban, rybski2019urban, batty2012building, gao2019computational} has been used to describe the relationship between socio-economic indicators and the population size of population agglomerates.
-It has invited for a rethinking of existing urban planning frameworks and comparative indicators \cite{bettencourt2010unified} while raising the questions on the existence of underlying universal laws in urban growth.
+Here, we use methods commonly used in urban scaling laws literature, rooted in statistical physics and complexity sciences, to characterise the public procurement activity of Portuguese municipalities.
+Urban scaling laws \cite{bettencourt2010urban, rybski2019urban, batty2012building, gao2019computational} have been widely used across different disciplines to describe the relationship between socio-economic indicators in relation to the size of population agglomerates.
+The resulting literature prompted a revision of current urban planning frameworks and comparative indicators \cite{bettencourt2010unified} while leading researchers to look for universal laws in cities and urban growth.
+In that sense, the application of these methods to study public procurement activity can, in our view, lead to a similar revision on the current frameworks to evaluate regional public procurement policies.